swiftlang/swift-evolution/proposals/nnnn-actors.md

     }
   }

-  func looseWallet() async {
+  func loseWallet() async {
     amount = 0
   }
 }
 ```

 This example composes well; Calls to an actor's `self` are allowed to pass through as usual, and _replies_ from other actors are also accepted.
-What can _not_ happen with non-reentrant actors is the `looseWallet()` function being randomly triggered while we are attempting to lend our friend some cash -- this would have been an external call into the actor, which our non-reentrancy rule would prevent.
+What can _not_ happen with non-reentrant actors is the `loseWallet()` function being randomly triggered while we are attempting to lend our friend some cash -- this would have been an external call into the actor, which our non-reentrancy rule would prevent.

 So even such snippet (under non-reentrancy rules):